-

 GPA requirements vary from institution to institution (recommended GPA: 4.0)

-A score of 6.5 or above in IELTS English proficiency test
+A score of 6.5 or above on English proficiency test such as IELTS

 GRE is required for admission to master’s courses in New Zealand